 Investments may be held directly or via investment in other funds that we select (Specialist Funds).
-The underlying investment managers we currently use through Specialist Funds are shown in the document titled "Other Material Information - Underlying Investment Managers" which is available on westpac.co.nz and on Disclose.
+The underlying investment managers we currently use through Specialist Funds are shown in the document titled "Other Material Information - Underlying Investment Managers" which is available on Disclose.